awidegreen/vmail-rs/README.md

 # License

-Copyright (C) 2018 by Armin Widegreen
+Copyright (C) 2021 by Armin Widegreen

-This is free software, licensed under the [ISC License](LICENSE).
+This is free software, licensed under The [BSD-3-Clause](LICENSE).